Author : Haya Assem

 Importance Of The Statement Of Account In Accounting

 The purpose of a statement of account in accounting is to maintain transparency and accuracy in financial records.
 It serves as an essential communication tool between a business and its customers or suppliers, ensuring both parties agree on the recorded transactions.
+In financial accounting, statements of account serve as primary source documents for reconciling accounts receivable and confirming period-end balances.

 - Ensures accuracy in records: The statement of account helps verify that all invoices, payments, and credits are correctly recorded and balanced.